Skip to main content

 Currently, we do not bill Medicare or Medicaid directly.
 However, we provide detailed receipts and documentation that you can submit to your insurance provider for potential reimbursement.

 Universal Drugstore does not bill private health insurance directly, but we provide a detailed invoice that you can submit to your insurer for possible reimbursement.
-Many insurers will accept Unievrsal Drugstore’s documents, but if you have any questions, check with your insurance company prior to purchasing.
+Many insurers will accept Universal Drugstore’s documents, but if you have any questions, check with your insurance company prior to purchasing.

 We use advanced SSL encryption and secure payment processing to ensure that all transactions are 100% protected against fraud and unauthorized access.